aldoz-a/MySSL/README.md

 Two tests are provided in *tests/server* and *tests/client* directories, you can freely edit the source code to fit your needs (it's Free Software :).

-The two test programs are a SSL Server and a SSL Client that use the MYSSL library and, in addition to testing the library, they can serve as an example of how to write code using the MySSL library.
+The two test programs are a SSL Server and a SSL Client that use the MySSL library and, in addition to testing the library, they can serve as an example of how to write code using the MySSL library.